 At West Hills Smiles near Woodland Hills, CA, we have a wide range of procedures at our disposal that can rejuvenate your smile.
 These high-tech tools include tooth-colored fillings, dental implants, bridges, crowns, lasers for gum treatment, veneers as well as partial and full dentures when needed.
 Furthermore, we always work with a mindset for “bio-compatible dentistry” biocompatible dentistry that respects your health and the environment.

 Which Procedures Are Right for Me?

-Our range of evaluations presents to us a clear representation of your mouth.
+Our range of full mouth reconstruction evaluations presents to us a clear representation of your mouth.
 It starts with a thorough visual inspection and may require our low-radiation digital x-rays (though, please bring recent x-ray images if you have them).
 If further evaluation is required, Dr. Salekian or Dr. Sturgeon will check for TMJ issues, cancer, occlusal disease, bite malposition, periodontal damage, and dental decay.

 Consultation with Drs.
 Salekian and Sturgeon

 After these evaluations are complete, you’ll have a long conversation with your dentist in Woodland Hills, CA. The two of you will discuss your specific goals, the capabilities of the procedures here at West Hills Smiles, and Dr. Salekian or Dr. Sturgoen’s recommendations.
 Every case is different; for example, some patients will want more of an “anti-aging dentistry” anti-aging dentistry approach, others may have more pressing periodontal concerns.

 If you two agree on a course of action for your full mouth reconstruction in Woodland Hills, appointments can be quickly set, resolving your dental concerns in sometimes as little as a few weeks.
 Again, many procedures can be completed in just one sitting, so don’t be concerned about the temporary discomfort that comes from half-completed work.